kwsong/kwsong.github.io/_projects/van.markdown

 <h2>furniture overhaul</h2>
 In 2018, I found myself with extra time, so I did a total overhaul of the "furniture" in the van.
 I designed and built under-bed cabinets, a pull-out drawer for a portable propane-powered stove/oven, and a small kitchen island/counter with space for a fridge.
 I built my furniture at IsGood Woodworks in Seattle with the mentorship of John Good, the owner there.

-I re-built the bed frame with PVC pipe with the idea that it could also be reconfigured into a futon-style couch.
-This mechanism did not work as smoothly as I hoped.
+I re-built the bed frame with PVC piping with the idea that it could also be reconfigured into a futon-style couch.